rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

     onboarding__loginFailure                                 0.0                              0.0
     onboarding_privacy_policyTapToPolicy                     0.0                              0.0
     onboarding_welcome_screen                                0.0                              0.0

 Users clustering
 ~~~~~~~~~~~~~~~~

-Also one can clusterize users by events' frequency choice
+Also, we could clusterize users by the frequency of events in their path.

 .. code:: python